reisjr/aws-iot-labguide/content/module2/040_mgmt_monitor.md

 ### Monitoring and Applying Customized Policies on Your Fleet

-Your support team reports that some of your customers are opening trouble tickets complaining about a strange behavior on their devices.
+Your support team reported that some of your customers are opening trouble tickets complaining about a strange behavior on their devices.
 Only customers in the **NYC** location are being impacted.
 You want to enable a **DEBUG** log level to this group and start troubleshoot the issue.

 AWS IoT can send all progress events about each message as it passes from your devices through the message broker, device gateway, and the rules engine.